-Still, $200+ is still a lot to throw down on what people typically leave stashed in the closet for much of the year.
+Still, $200+ is a lot to throw down on what people typically leave stashed in the closet for much of the year.
 So is Away worth the hype?

 I went with the original size for peace of mind/in an attempt to Marie Kondo my packing habits, and it’s proven just fine for my needs.
-I can fit in about three to five days’ worth of clothing plus shoes, toiletries and accessories.
+I can fit about three to five days’ worth of clothing plus shoes, toiletries and accessories.

 While you can buy the suitcase without the battery to keep things as light and spacious as possible, the difference in internal size and overall weight is pretty negligible.
 The included battery, meanwhile, is TSA-compliant and easily removable.
-(So easily removable, in fact, that I sometimes pop it out and slide it in a day pack to use as a portable charger.)
+(So easily removable, in fact, that I sometimes pop it out and slide it into a day pack to use as a portable charger.)

 Packing with Away has made it easy to stay organized.
 The clamshell design features two compartments.
 One side is meant for clothes and is covered by a compression pocket that smooshes things down surprisingly well.
 The other side is an open cavity with a zippered mesh closure, making it great for hard or awkwardly shaped objects; I put shoes in there, along with bras, hats, or anything else I don’t want to get bent out of shape.
 The outer shell is sturdy yet has quite a bit of give, meaning you can stuff your suitcase to the brim without worrying about damage from less than reverent baggage handlers.

 And the wheels!
 All four rotate a full 360 degrees without snagging.
 Mine have glided effortlessly through New York City’s cracked and tourist-filled streets, offering such a smooth ride that I can strap my dog’s carry case on top and he’ll stick his head out like he’s navigating a very small and slow-moving car.